Dávid Buc

-Dávid Buc (born 22 January 1987) is a Slovak professional ice hockey forward who is currently playing for HK Dukla Michalovce of the Slovak Extraliga.
+Dávid Buc (born 22 January 1987) is a Slovak professional ice hockey forward who is currently playing for HK Poprad of the Slovak Extraliga.

 Career

 He made his professional debut with hometown club, HK Poprad in the Slovak Extraliga (Slovak).
 He formerly played with Bratislava in the Extraliga during the 2010–11 season.

 He returned to HC Slovan Bratislava after 6 years, securing an initial KHL try-out contract on August 16, 2018.